 While checking churn, also take a look at the repeat purchase (or customer retention) rate.
 If this ratio is low while churn is high, you might need to review your marketing strategy and stop wasting your budget on one-timers.

 Customer engagement score shows you if a customer is really using your products or services.
-Take a subscription service for example.
+Take a subscription service, for example.
 If the user is heavily utilizing your service, it’s unlikely that he/she will be leaving soon.
 You can measure inputs such as activity time, visit frequency, number of actions taken, etc. Based on their individual activity and usage, every customer is assigned a score.
-The lower the customer engagement score is, the higher risk of churn.
+The lower the customer engagement score is, the higher the risk of churn.

-- Referrals and complaints
+Referrals and Complaints

-Checking your customer satisfaction levels is one thing but if they actually talk about you on social media or write a review, you’ll have actionable data in your hands.
+Checking your customer satisfaction levels is one thing, but if they actually talk about you on social media or write a review, you’ll have actionable data in your hands.
 Since brand ambassadors bring more business, it will be beneficial to know what they like about you and their further expectations.
 But remember that bad news travels faster than good ones.
 Always be alert about complaints in order to keep your churn rate low.